- MRIs and X-rays are commonly used to create images of internal structures of the body.

 X-rays are fast and inexpensive.
 However, because they carry the risk of ionizing radiation exposure, they should only be used when needed.
 This risk is also why X-rays aren’t typically recommended for routine cancer screening.

-At Ezra, we do our best to address many of the common concerns associated with MRI scans.
+At ezra, we do our best to address many of the common concerns associated with MRI scans.
 Our MRI technology is four times faster than a typical MRI scan, and our full-body MRI takes only an hour to complete.
-We also offer payment plans as well as multi-year and group pricing plans to help make MRIs more affordable.